Plan to toll bridges in Pennsylvania faces pushback, especially from this group of drivers

 "An important point is that the South Bridge needs to be replaced.
 It’s old, doesn’t meet current design standards or have enough capacity at peak hours.
 There would be significant impacts to the trucking industry and motorists in general if the bridge needs to be weight restricted or even closed.
 Tolling the bridge would be a reliable way of funding a project and paying for continued maintenance through what essentially is a user fee.
 It’s important that tolls be fair and affordable."

+Construction of the I-83 South Bridge is expected to begin in 2024.
+Toll collection is expected to begin some time before that.
+At 61-years-old, PennDOT said the bridge is nearing the end of its serviceable lifespan and the expected cost to renovate it ranges between $500-650 million.
+The improvement project includes the total replacement of the bridge, widening of the bridge to five lanes in each direction and reconfiguration of the Lemoyne interchange on the West Shore.

-The trucking organization also pointed to findings by the American Transportation Research Institute (ATRI) on top truck bottlenecks that listed 7 Pennsylvania locations in 2020 including SR 581 at I-83 in Harrisburg.
+The Pennsylvania Motor Truck Association pointed to findings by the American Transportation Research Institute (ATRI) on top truck bottlenecks that listed 7 Pennsylvania locations in 2020 including SR 581 at I-83 in Harrisburg.

-Oyler expressed concern those bottlenecks could only get worse as drivers may try to attempt to avoid the proposed bridge tolls.
+Oyler expressed concern that the proposed bridge tolls could only make those bottlenecks worse as drivers may try to attempt to avoid paying by diverting their route.

 "We know that a lot of commuters and a lot of other traffic are going to try to avoid the toll," said Oyler.